sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-phase0_prep_work.md

 <pic of stripped red wire;>

-3. Insert the XT60 connector into one of the alligator clips of a pair of helping hands.
+3. Insert the XT60 connector into one of the alligator clips of a pair of helping hands, with the positive (+) pin facing up.

 <pic of XT60 connector in helping hands;>